 Unidirectional pipe support is free to move in one direction like +Y, +X, +Z, etc here the supports are free to move in +y, +x, and +z respectively.
-However, bi-directional piping support arrests movement in both directions like Y, X, or Z supports.
+However, bi-directional piping supports arrests movement in both directions like Y, X, or Z supports.

 Questionnaire for Piping Stress Analysis

-- What are the various types of loads which cause stresses in the piping system?
+- What are the various types of loads that cause stresses in the piping system?